BC17/push-plugin-cordova-phonegap/push-cordova/README.md

 and the optional:

 * `registrationData` - JSON object containing:
 	* `userId` - User ID which you can use for custom targeting of push notifications from the portal.
 If omitted, it will be random hash.
-This is one-word only (underscores and alphanumerics can be used).
 	* `channels` - JSON array of strings representing channel names to which the application will register.

 #### Example of a registration object